valerieholtz/Hate-Speech-Detector/README.md

 ## Goal

-The goal of this project is to train a model that detects complex cases of Hate Speech, meaning cases that do not necessarily contain vulgar language, but are nonetheless extremely aggressive against individuals or a group of people.
+The goal of this project is to train a model that detects complex cases of Hate Speech.
+This means cases, that do not necessarily contain vulgar language, but are nonetheless extremely aggressive against individuals or a group of people.

 ## Key words